 Sean Priest is a 1999 graduate of Pomona College with a concentration in Philosophy.
 He began his career in education as a humanities instructor at a preparatory school in Puebla, México before returning to the US to obtain his teaching credential at San Francisco State University.
 At South San Francisco High School from 2002-2009 he taught Spanish and AVID..
 From 2009-2011 he served as Dean of Students at Menlo-Atherton High School.
 He joined the team at Sequoia in 2011, serving as both Administrative Vice Principal and Instructional Vice Principal.

 Sophia Olliver holds a bachelor’s degree in English Education from Mount Holyoke College, and a master’s degree in Educational Administration through NDNU.
 She taught English for 14 years at Menlo-Atherton and was Menlo-Atherton’s conflict mediator from 2007-2012.
 Mrs. Olliver worked closely with AVPs at M-A to support students through December 2012, served as Dean of Students at Carlmont High School for the Spring Semester in 2013, and arrived at Sequoia as an Administrative Vice Principal for the 2013-14 school year.
-Sophia became Instructional Vice Principal in 2016-2017, but is now back in her previous role as Administrative Vice Principal for the 2017-18 school year.
+Sophia became Instructional Vice Principal in 2016-2017, but is now back in her previous role as Administrative Vice Principal.